Installation

 • rabbitmq: Message-broker software used to launch asynchronous tasks.

-• maildev: Software used to send or receive emails in dev mode.
+• maildev: Software used to send or receive emails in development mode.

 Makefile

-ANIS contains a Makefile that helps the developer to install and start the application.
-The latter Makefile defines CLI shortcuts for docker commands used to manage the different latter containers.
+ANIS contains a Makefile that helps the developer to install and start the app.
+The latter Makefile defines command line interface shortcuts for docker commands used to manage the different latter containers.
 Just for information, to list all available operations just type make in your terminal.

 anis_make